Troubleshooting issues in Vivaldi Calendar

 2. Choose between:

-• Adaptive color based on web page,
+• Adaptive color based on the web page’s main color,

 • One of the preset colors,